-The funding is available for local authorities to bid for with the intention that the various projects would support and help deliver the cycling and walking strategies described in authorities Local Cycling and Walking Investment Plans (LCWIP).
-Warrington’s plan was published in December 2019 and includes an aspirational cycling network which is being steadily delivered using government and internal funding sources.
+Funding is available for councils to bid for, with the idea that the projects would support and help deliver the cycling and walking strategies as described in Local Cycling and Walking Investment Plans (LCWIP).
+Our plan was published in December 2019 and includes a desire for a cycling network, delivered using government and internal funding.

-The first round of the Active Travel Fund was issued during the early months of the Covid pandemic and named as the “Emergency Active Travel Fund”.
+The first round was issued during the early months of the Covid pandemic and named as the “Emergency Active Travel Fund”.
 This provided funding to help deliver the first stages of a number of temporary improvements to meet the demand for active travel within Warrington.
 Schemes that were delivered included:

 - Making some footways wider to help with social distancing